thejupitergroup/WebCut/README.md

 Arial (under the name 'sans-serif') is a trademark of Monotype Imaging, Inc. All rights reserved.

-Liberation Sans (under the name 'sans-serif') is a free and open source font, which can be found at [this Github repository](https://github.com/liberationfonts/liberation-fonts).
+Liberation Sans (under the name 'sans-serif') is a free and open source font, which can be found at [this GitHub repository](https://github.com/liberationfonts/liberation-fonts).

 ### Other Fonts